rhhscs/rhhscs.github.io/_group_homes/web-group.md

 # Web

-This group will be run by Darren Lo and Amun Ahmad.
+This group will be run by Edison Du and Andrew Chu.
 We will go through an overview of web development in both the perspectives of front end and backend.

 ## Topics